The Journey of a Thousand Textures

 ◼ Go through your photos and pick the ones you think that will work with a texture overlay

-◼ Have fun experimenting using different photos, fine art textures for either colour or appearance.
+◼ Have fun experimenting using different photos, use Textures either for colour grading or appearance.

 Looking back